Venus Reward Token Price Tops $0.0006 (VRT)

-Venus Reward Token (VRT) traded up 2.4% against the dollar during the 24-hour period ending at 15:00 PM ET on March 24th.
-During the last week, Venus Reward Token has traded up 16.2% against the dollar.
-One Venus Reward Token coin can currently be bought for about $0.0006 or 0.00000001 BTC on popular cryptocurrency exchanges.
-Venus Reward Token has a total market cap of $12.32 million and $595,932.00 worth of Venus Reward Token was traded on exchanges in the last 24 hours.
+Venus Reward Token (VRT) traded down 7.1% against the dollar during the 24-hour period ending at 11:00 AM ET on March 26th.
+One Venus Reward Token coin can currently be purchased for approximately $0.0006 or 0.00000001 BTC on popular cryptocurrency exchanges.
+Venus Reward Token has a market cap of $12.46 million and $232,288.00 worth of Venus Reward Token was traded on exchanges in the last 24 hours.
+During the last seven days, Venus Reward Token has traded 19.7% higher against the dollar.

 Here’s how related cryptocurrencies have performed during the last 24 hours: